secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 }
 ```

-In the code above, we send a transaction that updates the contract's state by calling `secretjs.tx.compute.executeContract()`, supplying:
+In the code above, we send a transExercise that updates the contract's state by calling `secretjs.tx.compute.executeContract()`, supplying:

 - sender's wallet address
 - contract address
 - contract hash
 - the `Increment` message
-- the gas limit for our transaction sets a "meter" to limit the amount of gas paid for in fees
+- the gas limit for our transExercise sets a "meter" to limit the amount of gas paid for in fees

-After the `increment` transaction is executed in a block, we do another `queryCounter()` call to get the changed value.
+After the `increment` transExercise is executed in a block, we do another `queryCounter()` call to get the changed value.

-**ACTION**
+**Exercise**

 Now, try incrementing the counter and you should see the counter value has now changed.